TsikaBullRat/Tic-Tac-Toe-Matrices/ReadMe.md

 necessary components.
 For the live server I had to figure out how to add an automatic refresh.
 For the purpose of practicing I started building with concepts I know and understand

+#### `Error 1: `

+Freaking favicon.ico.
+Is something that has become a thorn in my side.
+So for some weird reason using createReadStream method looks for favicon.ico, which ofcourse doesn't exist in my project so.
+Simply route I am just gonna add it